lastbrowncoat/VendPro/README.md

 Map: I figure the easiest thing to do is hook up to google maps and overlay the vending info on top.

+Comments note: As this project could become very difficult proper formatting and commenting should be observed.

 List of contributers: